Get Schooled

 There are three main types of banks that you might want to choose from when opening your first bank account:

-• Credit unions - These are non-profit organizations that are owned and controlled by their members.
+• Credit unions.
+These are nonprofit organizations that are owned and controlled by their members.
 They offer many of the same services as commercial banks, but they usually have lower fees and better rates.
 Examples of credit unions include Navy Federal Credit Union and State Employees Credit Union.

-• Online banks - These banks do not have physical branches, but they offer many of the same services as commercial banks.
+• Online banks.
+These banks do not have physical branches, but they offer many of the same services as commercial banks.
 They may offer higher interest rates on savings accounts and lower fees.
 Examples of online banks include Ally Bank and Capital One.

 Features, benefits, and relationship to the community

-Choosing a bank and the types of accounts you want to open is a big decision, so research is your best friend!
+Choosing a bank and the types of accounts you want to open is a big decision, so research is key!
 The Consumer Financial Protection Bureau, a federal agency, has a helpful activity for you to consider while you do your research.
 You’ll want to think about what kinds of features are most important to you before opening an account at any bank.
 Do you want a checking or savings account, ATMs close to your house, or a great online app?
 Are there fees associated with opening an account or a minimum balance you need to keep?
 These are all key questions to consider in your research.

 You should also consider what kind of relationship any bank has with your community.
 Do you know other people who bank there?
 What has their experience been?
 You can also research different banks and credit unions in your area to find one that has a history of serving and supporting your community.
-Visit the bank in person to get a vibe check!

 Prepare to apply